il8677/secchat/README.md

 # walkthrough

-## client initialization ?? not sure if top of the page is the place for this
+## client initialization
-When we initialize the client we create two linked lists.
-One we use to store certificates from other clients to look up public keys for when we are private messaging them.
+When we initialize the client we connect to the server and check the server's certificate.
+If everything is fine we start the ssl handsake. when initializing we also create two linked lists.
+One we use to store certificates from other clients to look up public keys for when we are private messaging them or decrypting public messages.
 The other is used as a queue to temporarily store the private message we were about to send but for which we do not have the recipients certificate yet.
 A special KEY request is then send to the server which will provide us with the certificate of the user we want to privately communicate with.

 ## parsing input (client_process_command, client.c)
 The client starts with seperating the command from the message in "client_process_command".
 The command and message gets stored in their respective struct within the api_message.
 If the message is too long, the command is invalid or the amount of arguments is invalid we give an error and ask them to try again.
 Depending on the command a handler function is then called.